Shopify/polaris/src/components/VideoCard/README.md

 Video cards should:

-- Clearly articulate the benefit of the feature and what it does
+- Clearly articulate the benefit of the feature and what it does in the context of where it is managed
 - Provide merchants with a clear call to action
 - Show targeted content toward specific user types where possible to maximize relevance and impact
-- Use a thumbnail that helps to communicate the subject of the video or merchant benefit
+- Use a video player with a thumbnail that helps to communicate the subject of the video or merchant benefit
-- Can be displayed higher on the page in Empty States, but should be positioned at the bottom of the page in Non-Empty States to avoid getting in the way of a merchant task
+- Be positioned at the bottom of the page to avoid getting in the way of a merchant task, unless used within an empty state
-- Video Cards should generally be dismissable
+- Be dismissable
-- Suggested Duration: Keep contextual learning videos generally short (1-5 mins)

 ---

 ## Content guidelines

 - Do not use video cards as advertisements for your feature.
 Instead they should educate the merchant about how to accomplish tasks related to the section they’re in.

 ### Title